chuangcaleb/intellichef/README.md

 A coursework assignment for the COMP3004 Designing Intelligent Agents module.

-Intelligent agents must cooperate together to maximize population within a time frame.
+An intelligent agent must maximize population within a time frame.
 One new unit is introduced for each house built; a house takes time to build, and requires Wood and Stone, which can be gathered.

 The catch is that agents get progressively more skilled and efficient in a task that they repeat, so they should tend to specialize in the same tasks.
 However, agents will 'die' of old age after enough game cycles!
 <!-- Should they also simply grow inefficient as they age? -->